 Protecting With Liens

 It may sound crazy, but when it comes to asset protection, poverty is power.
-The first thing lawyers do when they are preparing to sue you is look up the value of your assets.
+The first thing lawyers do when they are preparing to sure you look up the value of your assets.

 You can use an encumbrance like a lien to make your assets look as valueless as possible.
 What is a million-dollar house worth if there is a $990,000 lien on it?